rorkai/21st/README.md

 Built by RorkAI team and Claude 3.5 Sonnet.

 ## Publish your component
 It takes 1 min to publish via our [publish page](https://21st.dev).
-To publish, you just need two files: `component.tsx` and `component-demo.tsx`.
+To publish, you just need two files: `component.tsx` and `component.demo.tsx`.

 We support:
 - Pure React components